 A specialised post, such as a disability sports development officer, may also involve the following activities:

-- training and educating coaches, volunteers and facilities staff; experts in disability awareness may also be called on, where appropriate;
+- educating and training coaches, volunteers and facilities staff.
+Experts in disability awareness may also be called on, where appropriate;

 - using information and publicity to ensure people with disabilities are more aware of the sporting opportunities available to them;